The Nest

 5. Bahia Grass

 Bahia grass is a perennial warm-season grass that thrives in sandy soil.
 It features a deep root system, which provides high heat and drought tolerance, making it well-suited for a variety of soil conditions.
-Additionally, Bahia grass requires minimal maintenance and very little water, making it an excellent choice for sandy areas.
+Additionally, Bahia grass requires minimal maintenance and little water, making it an excellent choice for sandy areas.
 However, one drawback of Bahia grass is that it does not produce the densest lawn.

 Tips to Grow Grass in Sandy Soil